 If they are old enough to give themselves pain medication, a patient-controlled analgesia (PCA) device may be prescribed.

-Children who are too young to use a PCA may be given caudal morphine (similar to an epidural).
-Morphine given by this route provides long periods of pain relief.
-See postoperative pain control options.
+Children who are too young to use a PCA may be given intravenous (IV) pain medications.
+See post-operative pain control options.

 Will my child need a blood transfusion during surgery?